21 Best Zoos in the UK for The Perfect Day Out

 11. Paignton Zoo Environmental Park, Devon

-Buckle up folks, we’re going on a wild ride to Paignton Zoo Environmental Park in Devon!
 This place is one of the most exciting zoos in the Southwest for getting up close with nature and learning some neat things along the way.

-But it’s not just a regular zoo – it’s a registered charity that supports conservation projects in the UK and worldwide too.
+👉 Good to know: This is not just a regular zoo – it’s a registered charity that supports conservation projects in the UK and worldwide too.
 So while you’re having fun, you’re also doing good!

 Across 80 acres there are over 2,500 animals representing more species than any other zoo in the region.
 We’re talking lions, tigers, giraffes, crocodiles, rhinos, lemurs, flamingos, meerkats, orangutans, and even a Komodo dragon!
-The diversity is mind-blowing and you’ll see some seriously awesome creatures.

 According to TripAdvisor, this zoo is the spot for a “great giraffe experience day out.”
 So grab your family and friends for a day filled with animal encounters, education, and good vibes.
 You’ll make memories to last a lifetime!